 - Challenges with National Forest Policy and Governance in India.

-This quiz contains the concept-based most frequently asked 25 MCQs of “National Forest Policy and Governance in India“.
+This quiz contains 25 concept-based MCQs on “National Forest Policy and Governance in India“.
 Each question has a single correct/most appropriate answer.

 1. According to the National Forest Policy, 1988, which area requires a massive afforestation and social forestry program?